kkkkk2017/ArduinoData/README.md

 		This functino is doing the initial set up and checking the SIM card and network status.
 To send SMS,

-	1. change the phone_number and message in the library and call sendMessage() function dtran.sendMessage();
-	2. Or you can call the sendMessage(String phone_number, String message) with the phone number and the message.
+	Call the sendMessage(String phone_number, String message) with the phone number and the message.

 To send HTTP request,

 	1. The parameters are putted in a String array in a format "valuename=value"; String[] parameters;

-	2. call decodePrameter() function to decode your paramaters with passing the parameters then call sendHTTP() function with your url and reqeust page, for example, sendHTTP("myarduinosite.tk", "/upload.php");
+	2. call decodePrameter() function to decode your paramaters with passing the parameters then call sendHTTP() function with your url and reqeust page, for example, sendHTTP("myarduinosite.tk", "/upload.php", phone_number);
+	The sendHTTP() function will send the data and send the SMS to the phone_number with the status message.